niccoloanceschi/TobitSUN/ApplicationTutorial.md

 source("functionsTobit.R")
 ```

-Next, we set the desired values of *p* and *k* and set other hyperparameters.
+Next, we set the desired values of *p* and *k*, and the other hyperparameters.

 ``` r
 # number of covariates